bloomberg/blazingmq/docs/docs/features/subscriptions.md

-Concretely speaking, producer applications can put any interesting message attributes in the *message properties* section of the message (*message properties* are a list of key/value pairs that a producer can associate with a message), and consumers can filter messages using one or more of those *message properties*.
+Concretely speaking, producer applications can put any interesting message attributes in the *message properties* section of the message (*message properties* are a list of key/value pairs that a producer can associate with a message), and consumers can request BlazingMQ to filter messages using one or more of those *message properties*.

 For example, if a message contains these three properties: